squattingmonk/nasher/README.md

     `pack`, `install`, `play`, `test`, and `serve` commands.
 The `unpack` command still makes you choose where to unpack a file if multiple options are found.
+- `abortOnCompileError`: whether to automatically abort packing, installing, or testing a target if `nwnsc` encounters errors.
+   default: `false`
+   supported: `true`, `false`

 #### Examples